jcasoft/TranslateSkill/README.md

 - translate good morning my dear friends and happy new year to hungarian
 - translate good morning my dear friends and happy new year to swedish
 - translate good morning my dear friends and happy new year to norwegian
-- translate good morning my dear friends and happy new year to catalan
-- translate good morning my dear friends and happy new year to romanian
-- translate good morning my dear friends and happy new year to slovak
-- translate good morning my dear friends and happy new year to chinese
-- translate good morning my dear friends and happy new year to japanese

 > **Note:**

 > - You can toggle language key word with:
-> - spanish, italian, french, dutch, german, portuguese, polish, danish, hungarian, swedish, norwegian, catalan (no good voice quaility), romanian, slovak, chinese (in test mode), japanese (in test mode)
+> - spanish, italian, french, dutch, german, portuguese, polish, danish, hungarian, swedish, norwegian